 And to discuss your specific case with an experienced Las Vegas personal injury lawyer, call us for a free, no-obligation consultation.

-An experienced Nevada swimming pool accident lawyer can help you recover money damages based upon Nevada drowning accident laws.
+An experienced Nevada swimming pool accident lawyer can help you recover money damages for medical bills and more based upon Nevada drowning accident laws.

 We can help you determine who is responsible for compensating you and present a compelling case for liability.

-When an accident occurs at a friend’s home, you may be loathed to press the claim.
+When an accident occurs at a friend’s home, you may be loathed to press a personal injury claim.
 Having a lawyer make the calls for you can save you a great deal of unpleasantness.

-If the accident occurred at a public place (such as a hotel swimming pool) there may be multiple entities that are potentially liable: the hotel, the swimming pool operator, the company that provided the lifeguards, and various insurers.
+If the accident occurred at a public place (such as a hotel swimming pool) there may be multiple entities that are potentially liable: the hotel, the swimming pool operator, the company that provided the lifeguards, and various insurance companies.